With Kindle Direct Publishing (KDP), you can self-publish your book on Amazon and start making money in as little as 24 hours.

 - How to Write a Book Description That Sells

-Before Launching Your Book — Create a Rock-Solid Launch Plan
+Before Your Book Launch: How to Create a Rock-Solid Plan

-Here are a few things you should do to prepare for the launch of my book.
+Here are a few things you should do to prepare for the launch of your book.

 I reached out to people in my network — fellow authors and bloggers I’d met over the years since I started my blog — and asked them to join.